On finite generation of the Johnson filtrations: Finite generation for central series of [n] -groups

 \subsection{The structure theorem}

-In this subsection, we prove the main technical theorem of this paper (Theorem~\ref{theorem:heart} below), which allows us to prove that certain terms of a central series of an $[n]$-group are finitely generated.
-To state it, we need the following definitions.
+In this subsection, we prove the main technical theorem of this paper (Theorem~\ref{theorem:heart2} below) and its immediate consequence Corollary~\ref{corollary:heart}, which allows us to prove that certain terms of a central series of an $[n]$-group are finitely generated.
+The proof of our theorem is inspired by the proof in \S \ref{section:Kg} that $[\Torelli_g^1,\Torelli_g^1]$ is finitely generated for $g \geq 4$.